joseph-hurtado/pen-of-midas/README.md

 # Pen of Midas

-> Gussy it up as much as you want, Trebek, What matters is does it work?
+> Gussy it up as much as you want, Trebek.
+What matters is does it work?
 > - "Sean Connery" - Celebrity Jeopardy SNL s24e16

 Hashing and signature verification without the Ethereum client.